Friedrich Wilhelm von Steuben: Personal life and death

 Von Steuben died on November 28, 1794, at his estate in Oneida County, and was buried in a grove at what became the Steuben Memorial State Historic Site.
 The estate became part of the town of Steuben, New York, which was named for him.

-Von Steuben is believed by some historians to have been openly homosexual by 18th century standards.
+Von Steuben is believed by some historical journalists to have been gay.

-Von Steuben had arrived in the United States with his 17-year-old secretary, Peter Stephen Du Ponceau.
-At Valley Forge, he began close relationships with Benjamin Walker and William North, then both military officers in their 20s.
+Von Steuben had arrived in the United States with his 17-year-old secretary and (then speculated to be) lover, Peter Stephen Du Ponceau.
+In Prussia, he may have had numerous relationships with young soldiers, and also with Prince Henry of Prussia and Frederick the Great.

+At Valley Forge, he began close relationships with Walker and William North, then both military officers in their 20s.
 Von Steuben formally adopted Walker and North and made them his heirs.
-Some consider this action an indication of homosexual tendencies, as some homosexuals of the time period would use adoption as a subsitution for marriage.
+Some consider this action an indication of Von Steuben's homosexuality, as some gay men of the time period would use adoption as a substitution for marriage, to establish a recognized legal relationship and a legal connection to heirs.

 He never married and had no children, and he did not care much for his European relatives.
 Thus, he left his estate to his companions and aides-de-camp, Walker and North, with whom he had had an "extraordinarily intense emotional relationship ... treating them as surrogate sons."
-A third young man, John W. Mulligan (1774–1862), who also considered himself one of von Steuben's "sons," inherited his vast library, collection of maps and $2,500 in cash.
+A third young man, John W. Mulligan (1774–1862), the son of Hercules Mulligan, who also considered himself one of von Steuben's "sons", inherited his vast library, collection of maps and $2,500 in cash.
+In his 1781 will, he left the majority of his estate to his nephew, as long as he would move permanently to the United States and reject the title of baron or any other title of nobility.
+(From Paul Lockhart's book.)
 Following von Steuben's death, North divided the property bequeathed to him among his military companions.